audienceproject/userreport-android-sdk/readme.md

 - For surveying: Android SDK 24 or higher

 ## Installation
 1. Add audienceprojct as a dependency to your project.
 See examples for Maven and Gradle below.
-Please use latest version of SDK.
-1.0.0.0 version is specified just as an example.
+Please use the latest version of SDK.
+1.0.0.0 version which is specified here is provided just as an example.

 ##### Maven
 ```